Count Nefaria: Critical response

 Chase Magnett of ComicBook.com included Count Nefaria in their "10 Iron Man Villains Who Should Return in Dan Slott's Run" list, calling him a "great pick for a new arch nemesis in Tony Stark: Iron Man."
 Comic Book Resources ranked Count Nefaria 4th in their "10 Most Powerful Crime Bosses In Marvel Comics" list, 5th in their "10 Coolest Avengers Villains" list, and 8th in their "Wonder Man's 10 Greatest Enemies" list.
 Nathan P. Gibson of Looper ranked Count Nefaria 14th in their "Every Moon Knight Villain Ranked From Worst To Best" list.

-Other versions

-House of M

-An alternate universe variant of Count Nefaria from Earth-58163 appears in House of M.

-JLA/Avengers

-Count Nefaria appears in JLA/Avengers #4 as a brainwashed minion of Krona.

-Old Man Logan

-An alternate universe variant of Count Nefaria from Earth-807128 appears in Old Man Logan.

-What If?

-An alternate universe variant of Count Nefaria from Earth-105709 appears in the What If? story "What If the X-Men Died on their First Mission?".